olawton/wreckfest-2-egg/README.md

 * Create a schedule in the panel to restart the server daily (a time during low server activity is recommended).
 * Use Gingy's **[Wreckfest 2 Event Loop Builder](https://wreckevents.com/)** to quickly generate an event_loop.becl file for your server.
 * For 24-player servers use a processor with a **[Geekbench 6](https://www.geekbench.com/)** single-core score of at least 1,750.

 ---

-## What's in Development

-An upcoming egg release with additional functionality is currently in development.
-No release date has been planned.

----